SergioSV96/MyOwnBlockchain/README.md

 + [Contributing](./CONTRIBUTING.md)

 ## About <a name = "about"></a>
 You ever wonder how blockchain technologies work?
-In this project I'm going to be developing a simple Blockchain for scratch.
+In this project I'm going to be developing a simple Blockchain from scratch.

 ## Getting Started <a name = "getting_started"></a>
 Clone this project on your machine.